5 Myths and 4 Benefits of Stevia

 No, stevia is a plant-based sweetener that occurs naturally.
 It is derived from the leaves of Stevia rebaudiana.
-Even the FDA has approved Stevia as a natural low-calorie substitute for sugar.
+Even the FDA has approved Stevia as a natural low-calorie substitute of sugar.

-Stevia acts as an excellent substitute for sugar, being that low on calories and carbs.
+Stevia acts as an excellent substitute to sugar, being that low on calories and carbs.
 It is ideal for people who are health-conscious and looking to manage their weight.

 Stevia has a low glycemic index (GI) which means it is least likely to affect your blood sugar levels.
 In fact, it is particularly useful for the people suffering from diabetes, and obesity by keeping their blood sugar levels in control.

 Stevia being a sugar substitute, can be put in anything that requires sugar.
 It may as well be used for cooking several recipes at home.
 Although it is necessary to keep the quantity of stevia in check as it is countless times sweeter than sugar.
 Here are some of the food categories:

 Stevia is a versatile ingredient and can be put into numerous beverages such as tea, coffee, juices, flavoured water and alcoholic drinks while retaining the actual flavours.